stephanevdb/pricebuddy/README.md

 Easiest installation method is via docker-compose.
-Simply make a copy of [docker-compose.yml](docker-compose.yml) then tweak it to your liking then run `docker compose up -d`.
+Simply make a copy of [docker-compose.yml](docker-compose.yml) then tweak it to your liking then run `touch .env && docker compose up -d`.
 If using the defaults, the app will be available at `http://localhost:8080` with the username `admin@example.com` and password `admin`.

 ### Other methods